supaflybro/genieacs/docs/api-reference.rst

 .. warning::

-  A common pitfll is not properly percent-encoding special characters in the device ID or query in the URL.
+  A common pitfall is not properly percent-encoding special characters in the device ID or query in the URL.

 Endpoints